Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/altinity-cloud/altinity-cloud-access-management.md

         </yandex>
         ```

+access_management=1 means that it's enabled for users admin, clickhouse_operator (they are able to create users using SQL and grant them privileges).

 1. Select **OK**.
 The cluster will restart, and users can now be created in the cluster that can be granted administrative access.